Will checking my credit report affect my credit score?

 By understanding what's going on in the background, then communicating such things intelligently, you can often take control of your financial well-being and ensure nothing is getting out of hand while preserving your financial reputation.

 Soft inquiries are just another word for authorised requests by companies to access your credit files to check your financial reputation.
 For example, these inquiries, otherwise known as "soft pulls" are usually done as a routine requirement when applying for a loan or a new credit card.

 Unlike a soft inquiry, hard inquiries do affect your credit score.
 These are inquiries that a credit provider will conduct to assess whether or not they can approve credit for you.
 It’s worth checking if this kind of search may have any adverse effects on your credit rating.
 You can always make sure it doesn't by discussing the possibilities with your bank before anything potentially goes wrong.

 Putting on too many hard credit checks in a short period of time, especially when it comes to instalment loans, might make financial institutions think that you are overextending yourself.
 This could also mean that you are a high-risk customer.
 It’s therefore important that you don’t put in too many applications so that they don’t get the idea that you will run away with their money.

 How long does an inquiry remain on your credit report?

 Both soft and hard inquiries are visible on your credit report.
 Depending on the agency, they can be visible for up to two years.

 How often should you check your credit report?

-Your credit score is important in today’s economy.
+Your credit score is important.
 It can determine if you can get a loan and what interest rates you will pay.
-Having judgements or being under debt review could negatively affect your ability to get a job.
-It is therefore important that you check your credit reports regularly.
+If you have judgments or are under debt review your ability to get a job could be negatively affected.
+This is why it is so important that you check your credit reports regularly.